developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	  </CustomKioskMode>

 ### JSLibraries
 **Applies only to devices running Android KitKat and higher**.
 Causes the Enterprise Browser JavaScript API libraries (`ebapi-modules.js` and `elements.js`) to be injected into the DOM of every HTML page.
 Disabled by default.
 Enabling this feature (value=1) removes the requirement to manually include a reference to the API libraries on every page from which an API is called.

-It is designed for use when the source HTML is difficult or impossible to modify.
+**Important: The standard method of accessing Enterprise Browser APIs API libraries (`ebapi-modules.js` and `elements.js`) is to include a reference to the libraries on every page from which an API is called.
+If doing so is difficult because the source HTML is difficult or impossible to modify,

+>>> FIXXXXX

-**Important: If the source HTML issues API calls using meta tags or body/window-onload commands, Zebra recommends using [DOM Injection](../dominjection) for best results when inserting API libraries**.
+If the source HTML issues API calls using meta tags or body/window-onload commands, Zebra recommends using [DOM Injection](../dominjection) for best results when inserting API libraries**.

+ABHINEET:
+“Important: If any source HTML invokes EB API’s using HTML Meta Tags or onload attributes or both, Zebra recommends to invoke the same using DOM Injection<http://zebra-stage.github.io/enterprise-browser/1-7/guide/dominjection>.
+Note: One can also put direct reference of Enterprise Browser JavaScript API libraries (ebapi-modules.js and elements.js) inside the source HTML if they don’t want to invoke the same using DOM Injection<http://zebra-stage.github.io/enterprise-browser/1-7/guide/dominjection>.”

 **Possible Values**: